• Instagram

 We leave out potato starch as it's not needed – the egg is the binder and these latkes crisp up wonderfully.
 During recipe testing, the batches with and without potato starch were equally crispy.

 We use all-purpose flour instead of matzo meal because matzo meal comes in various levels of coarseness, and you have to alter the amount depending on the type you use.
 All-purpose flour is more consistent, and the only downside is that these are not kosher for Passover.
-Good thing we make them for Hanukkah!

-The grated potatoes, onions, and apple are squeezed dry before forming into latkes, which is a crucial step to remove excess moisture.
+The grated potatoes, onions, and apples are squeezed dry before forming into latkes, which is a crucial step to remove excess moisture.
 This helps the latkes crisp up when fried in oil, rather than become soggy.

 The apple brings the right amount of moisture and additional flavor that balances the fried potato latke perfectly.